Gallup, Inc.: 20th century

-Since George Gallup's death

 George Gallup died in 1984.
-Four years later, his family sold the firm for an undisclosed price to Selection Research, Incorporated (SRI), a research firm in Omaha, Nebraska.
+Four years later, his family sold the firm for an undisclosed price to Selection Research, Incorporated (SRI), a research firm in Lincoln, Nebraska.
 The family's involvement with the business continued; sons George Gallup Jr. and Alec Gallup kept their positions as co-chairmen and directors.
 George Gallup Jr. (1930–2011) established the nonprofit George H. Gallup Foundation as part of the acquisition agreement.
-SRI, founded in 1969 by the psychologist Don Clifton, focused on market research and personnel selection; it pioneered the use of talent-based structured psychological interviews.
-Acquiring the Gallup name gave SRI more credibility and higher response rates.
+SRI, founded in 1969 by the psychologist Don Clifton and not to be confused with the more widely known Stanford Research Institute (also abbreviated SRI), focused on market research and personnel selection; it pioneered the use of talent-based structured psychological interviews.

 Following its sale to SRI, Gallup repositioned itself as a research and management consulting company that works with businesses to identify and address issues with employees and their customers.
 Gallup continues to conduct and report on public polls.
-While the Gallup Poll generates relatively smaller portion of revenue for the company, it helps the company maintain visibility.

-In the 1990s, Gallup developed a set of 12 questions it called Q12 (also known as 12: The Elements of Great Managing) to help businesses gauge employee engagement, it entered partnerships to conduct polls for USA Today and CNN, and launched its Clifton StrengthsFinder online assessment tool.
+In the 1990s, Gallup developed a set of 12 questions it called Q12 to help businesses gauge employee engagement, it entered partnerships to conduct polls for USA Today and CNN, and launched its Clifton StrengthsFinder online assessment tool.

 In 1999, Gallup analysts wrote First, Break All the Rules, a bestselling book on management.

+21st century

-Fortune Small Business wrote that the success of the book bolstered Gallup's consulting business.
+In 2002, Fortune Small Business wrote that the success of First, Break All the Rules bolstered Gallup's consulting business.

-In 2012, Gallup incorrectly predicted that Mitt Romney would win the 2012 U.S. presidential election.
-Following the results of the election, Gallup spent six months reviewing its methodology.
-The company concluded that its methodology was flawed as it made too few phone calls in Eastern and Pacific time zones, overestimated the white vote, and relied on listed landline phones that skewed the sample to an older demographic.

-In July 2013, the United States Department of Justice and Gallup reached a $10.5 million settlement based upon allegations that the company violated the False Claims Act and the Procurement Integrity Act.
+In July 2013, the U.S. Department of Justice and Gallup reached a $10.5 million settlement based upon allegations that the company violated the False Claims Act and the Procurement Integrity Act.
 The complaint alleged that Gallup overstated its labor hours in proposals to the U.S. Mint and State Department for contracts and task orders to be awarded without competition.
 The Department of Justice alleged that the agencies awarded contracts and task orders at falsely inflated prices.
 The settlement also resolved allegations that Gallup engaged in improper employment negotiations with a then-Federal Emergency Management Agency (FEMA) official, Timothy Cannon, for work and funding.
 Michael Lindley, a former Gallup employee, originally made the allegations against Gallup under the False Claims Act.
 Lindley received nearly $2 million of the settlement.
 Under the settlement, there was no prosecution and no determination of liability.